 Reading SAT Range

 The median SAT score for Brooklyn College students is 1095.
 Applicants with SAT scores of 1160 and above have a good chance of being admitted to Brooklyn College, while applicants with SAT scores between 1030 to 1160 have an average chance of admittance, and prospective students with an SAT score below 1030 have a low chance of being offered a spot at Brooklyn College.

 Avg.
 High School GPA (non-weighted)

-At Brooklyn, the average unweighted high-school GPA for admitted students is 3.31.
+At Brooklyn College, the average unweighted high-school GPA for admitted students is 3.32.
 This is the average, which means that some applicants submit GPAs lower than this and some applicants submit GPAs above this level.
 If your GPA falls below the average, strong test scores or other qualifications may help you make you a more competitive applicant.

 Tuition and Fees

 Claim your page to customize your profile and connect with students!Claim Free Account